didof/next.js-sandbox/posts/topic_babel/configure.md

 ---
-title: Babel post
+title: Simple Babel configuration
-description: eoo
+description: In this post I try to explain how to configure babel
 ---

 # Babel

-eoooooooooo
+TODO